-In this How-To-Guide you will get an overview of the most important features of Transkribus Lite.
+This How-To-Guide gives an overview of the most important features of Transkribus Lite.
 This guide is supposed to offer you a basic understanding of the browser version of Transkribus and get your workflow up and running.

 Transkribus can be used for several purposes.
 The most important are: